Last updated on September 27th, 2023

 - Release the pose by lowering your legs back to the ground.

-This is a powerful back-bending asana that requires immense muscle strength and is a part of the famous Surya Namaskar.
-It helps to:
+This powerful back-bending asana requires immense muscle strength and is a part of the famous Surya Namaskar.
+Upward-Facing Dog Benefits include:

 - Improve posture and stimulate abdominal organs.